 Information for International Students

 Learn To Fly San Diego is an FAA Certified flight school operating under Part 61 of the FAA code of federal regulations.
 We are not a 141 school nor are we approved by SEVIS to issue immigration documents.
 If you need immigration documents you will need to attend a 141 school that is also approved by SEVIS.

-We can only train international students who are already in the USA with a valid visa or Green Card and after receiving TSA approval for Private Pilot training, Instrument Rating training, or Multi-Engine flight training.
+We can only train international students who are already in the USA with a valid visa or Green Card and only after receiving TSA approval for Private Pilot training, Instrument Rating training, or Multi-Engine flight training.

 Our chief instructor is registered with the TSA as a provider for the training of international students.